 Our Achieving Better Communication (ABC) programme delivers communication support to babies, children and young adults with Down’s syndrome.
-ABC sessions run weekly and provide information and support to parents and activities for children to develop communication skills that can be continued in the home, wider family, and nursery/school environment.
+ABC sessions run weekly and provide information and support to parents and activities for children to develop communication skills that can be continued in the home, community, and nursery/school environment.

 The ABC programme uses research findings on the specific learning style and language development profile of children with Down’s syndrome to develop targeted communication support.
 Our sessions are therefore very focused on using visual communication tools to teach children and their adult helper strategies which support sequencing, recall and peer communication skills such as turn taking, waiting and active listening.
 All our tutors use Makaton to support communication in sessions where appropriate for the individual.

 Groups will normally consist of 2, 3 or 4 children and the sessions vary in length depending on the size of the group from 30 minutes up to 1 hour long.
 A parent/carer or education support attends with each child and joins the group activities; this ensures that the techniques and approach can be transferred to home and nursery/school so that the child’s communication development can be consistently supported in all settings.

-You can view a clip of each of these sessions below.
+You can view a clip of some of our sessions below.

 We are receiving encouraging feedback from families accessing ABC at home and School/Nursery, telling us how easily their child is adapting to the sessions and sharing their appreciation and thanks for how we have been able to continue supporting them at this time.